SAP-archive/docs/concepts/start_builder/train_bot.md

 ![SAP Conversational AI tag entities](https://cdn.cai.tools.sap/man/recast-ai-tag-entitiesb.png)

+## Training mode

+Unless your bot is a big bot, the default setting for the training mode is **Automatic**.
+This means that training is automatically triggered by any change to the bot.
+If you wish, you can change the training mode to **Manual** in your bot settings.
+This lets you decide for yourself when you want to update the bot's training.

+For big bots (that is, bots with more than 10,000 expressions or more than 15 custom entities), the training mode is always set to **Manual**.
+It cannot be changed to **Automatic**.

 ## Test with the NLP console

 Once you’ve created new intents, you can test them with the console.
 To display the console, click **TEST** at the top right of the page.
 To test if your bot is well-trained, try typing \`I want meeting room 2 for tomorrow\`.